List of recurring characters in The Suite Life of Zack & Cody: Muriel

-Muriel (played by Estelle Harris; young Muriel played by Ashley Tisdale in flashback in the episode "It's a Mad, Mad, Mad Hotel") – The saucy hotel maid who conceals her goodly nature beneath a veneer of acidic sarcasm, and spends more time sneaking in naps and robbing guests of loose change than doing any actual cleaning.
+Muriel (played by Estelle Harris; young Muriel played by Ashley Tisdale in flashback in the episode "It's a Mad, Mad, Mad Hotel") is the saucy hotel maid who conceals her goodly nature beneath a veneer of acidic sarcasm, and spends more time sneaking in naps and robbing guests of loose change than doing any actual cleaning.
 She is a constant presence in Carey and the twins' suite, ostensibly "babysitting" but loitering on their couch watching TV and eating chocolates long after Carey has returned home.
 In "It's a Mad, Mad, Mad Hotel", the cast discovers that Muriel once dated mobster Alphonse "Hot Peppers" DeLeo before joining the Tipton in 1938; Maddie and the twins easily spot her in an old newspaper clipping when they notice that the young lady in the picture is sitting with her feet up.
 In "Big Hair & Baseball", Muriel claims that she knew Babe Ruth and was the first one to call him "Babe".
-Her catchphrase is, "I'm not cleaning that up."
+Her catchphrase is "I'm not cleaning that up."
 She was specially called out of retirement in the series finale "Mr Tipton comes to Visit", by the twins, when they heard the reason for Mr. Tipton's visit is to fire an employee, in order for her to "get fired" instead (using her catchphrase), sparing the other characters their respective jobs.

 Nia Moseby

-Nia Moseby (played by Giovonnie Samuels) – Nia is Mr. Moseby's niece.
+Nia Moseby (played by Giovonnie Samuels) is Mr. Moseby's niece.
 She has a part-time job at the candy counter, filling in for Maddie during her absence.
 She has come to work at the Tipton so that Mr. Moseby can get her to behave like a responsible girl.
 One of Nia's aunts, named Aunt Lilly, was supposed to take on this task, but Nia frustrated her so much that she changed her name and moved to Alaska.
 Nia appeared in seven episodes in Season 3.
 According to Mr. Moseby, she was expelled from her last school for fighting with the cafeteria lady because she was out of matzo ball soup.
-In the episode "First Day of High School", she is seen defending Zack from a jerk.
+In the episode "First Day of High School", she is seen defending Zack from a bully.
 She is shown to be quite good at cheerleading in the episode "Benchwarmers".

 Norman

-Norman (played by Anthony Acker) – The doorman for the Tipton Hotel, Norman's first appearance was in the episode "Free Tippy".
+Norman (played by Anthony Acker) is the doorman for the Tipton Hotel, Norman's first appearance was in the episode "Free Tippy".
 He is also usually a background character, but is shown to have a hiding spot for Zack's belongings when he skips school in "What the Hey".
-Norman has four speaking parts in the episodes, "Neither a Borrower Nor a Speller Bee', "Ask Zack', "Nurse Zack" and "The Arwin That Came For Dinner".
+Norman has four speaking parts in the episodes, "Neither a Borrower Nor a Speller Bee", "Ask Zack", "Nurse Zack" and "The Arwin That Came For Dinner".